FMSoftCN/hybridos/README.md

 Copyright (C) 2018 Beijing FMSoft Technologies Co., Ltd.

-For device side and client side, HybridOS uses GPL v3.
+* For device side and client side, HybridOS uses GPL v3.

-For server side, HybridOS uses AGPL v3.
+* For server side, HybridOS uses AGPL v3.
+* For documents, GPL v3 applies.

 Note that HybridOS integrets many mature open source software, such as SQLite, FreeType, V8 JavaScript engine, and so on.
 For the copyright owners and licenses for these software,